Terms and Conditions with Customer Information

 5.2 If the carrier returns the dispatched goods to the seller because delivery to the customer was not possible, the customer shall bear the costs of the unsuccessful delivery.

-5.3 In principle, the risk of accidental loss and accidental deterioration of the sold goods shall pass to the buyer upon dispatch of the goods or upon handover to the appointed carrier.
+5.3 As a general rule, the risk of accidental loss and accidental deterioration of the goods sold passes to the buyer upon the goods being handed over for dispatch or upon handover to the appointed carrier.

-5.4 In the case of pickup by the customer, the seller shall first inform the customer by email that the ordered goods are ready for pickup.
+5.4 In the case of collection by the customer, the seller shall first inform the customer by email that the goods they have ordered are ready for collection.
 Upon receipt of this email, the customer may collect the goods by arrangement with the seller.
-In this case, no shipping fees will be incurred.
+In this case, no delivery charges will be incurred.

 6) Liability for defects